 - Never admit fault for the cause of an accident or say you are sorry at an accident scene

-- Do not discuss the accident or your injuries with anyone other than the responding police officer and your personal injury lawyer
+- Do not discuss the accident or your injuries with anyone other than the responding police officer and your personal injury attorney

 - Avoid posting any information online, including social media accounts, until after your case settles